s3antuan/DCS-Randomized-Spawner/README.md

 ### `RepeatingSpawner.setScheduleTable(level, schedule)`

 Set the spawning schedules for each level.
+Only the levels set via this function will be shown in the F10 menu as an option.
+There is always a "spawn one group instantly" option even without calling this function.

 **Parameters:**
 <table>